Pakistani Chana Chaat Recipe (Easy Homemade Street-Style)

 • Small serving bowls.

-How to make Chana Chaat
+How to Make Chana Chaat

 There is no hassle at all in making this chickpea snack.
 The only cooking involved is boiling the potatoes.
 Apart from that, it is all about cutting and mixing.